Target-Price Stop-Loss Tips: Hidden Dangers Explained

 How Algorithms Manipulate Retail Price Levels

-Advanced algorithms detect:- price congestion
+Advanced algorithms detect:

 - stop-loss density